rininobaron/AI_ThermoBreastCancer_LOCAL_SERVER_VERSION/README.md

 This Artificial Intelligence its only for development researh technology in data science and it's not a clinical tool.

-aithermobreastcancer2.herokuapp.com don't storage any data.
+This web app doesn't storage any data.

 This prototype has GNU General Public License v3.0